28 May 10 TIPS ON HOW TO PLAN AND PRIORITIZE SPENDING YOUR CLASSROOM SUPPLY MONEY

 If you supply money is unable to stretch far enough to meet all the needs on your list, consider creating a Donners Choose project to share with friends and families who may want to help support your classroom.

 Tip 10 ~ When appropriate, ask parents to chip in

 You will need to check with your school to get approval for this but, ask parents for help during special events.
 For example, if you’d like to have a class Thanksgiving party, you could ask parents to sign up to send in a certain item (store bought is usually standard in most schools).
 Signup Genius is a helpful tool for organizing something like this. usually parents are more than happy to do so.

 Disclaimer: Links on this blog post may be affiliate links.

 Check out my other Blog Posts...

 Hey there!
 I wanted to share something I put in my lesson plans almost EVERY week.
 Introducing… SHARED READING POETRY!!!
 In my kindergarten classroom our shared reading time is not only enjoyable and engaging but produces substantial growth in my little readers.
-When I worked in the public
+Check out the Youtube video where

 This year I LOOOVED how my End-of-the-Year picture video turned out!
 I had an accidental surprise when I realized I had been taking Live Photos all year and they worked so perfectly when I inserted them into iMove.
 The parents and students felt like they